As suicides rise, Army brass reassessing outreach

 But those who knew Lowe can’t pinpoint any of those factors in his sudden and tragic death.

-Graves tosses around the idea of the pressure he put on himself.
+Graves tosses around the idea of the pressure Lowe put on himself.
 But even that is speculation.

 “He wanted to be the best.
 He probably was one of the best,” Graves said.